Gabriel-Aguiar-Reis/Gabriel-Aguiar-Reis/README.md

 - 📚 I've knowledge of Django REST for the back-end and React TS for the front-end.

-- 🔭 I’m currently working on my project microERP.
+- 🔭 I’m currently working on my project react-native-paper-app.

 <div align="left" display= "flex">